nobios/jquery-para-humanos/README.md

-jquery-para-humanos
+jQuery - JavaScript para seres humanos
 ===================

-jQuery - JavaScript para seres humanos
+Palestra ministrada no <a href="http://devitz.com">#devitz</a> 2013.